U.S. FDA authorizes Merck's at-home antiviral COVID-19 pill | Health

 - United States

-The U.S. Food and Drug Administration on Thursday authorized Merck & Co's antiviral pill for COVID-19, after giving the go-ahead to a similar treatment from Pfizer Inc a day earlier.
+The U.S. Food and Drug Administration on Thursday authorized Merck & Co's antiviral pill for COVID-19 for certain high-risk adult patients, a day after giving the go-ahead to a similar treatment https://www.reuters.com/business/healthcare-pharmaceuticals/pfizer-says-covid-19-pill-near-90-effective-final-analysis-2021-12-14 from Pfizer Inc for high-risk patients above the age of 12.

-Merck's drug, molnupiravir, developed with Ridgeback Biotherapeutics, was shown to reduce hospitalizations and deaths by around 30% in a clinical trial of high-risk individuals early in the course of the illness.
+Merck's drug, molnupiravir https://www.reuters.com/business/healthcare-pharmaceuticals/merck-says-its-covid-19-drug-should-be-effective-against-any-variant-2021-11-30, developed with Ridgeback Biotherapeutics, was shown to reduce hospitalizations and deaths by around 30% in a clinical trial of high-risk individuals early in the course of the illness.
 The agency authorized the oral drug for the treatment of mild-to-moderate COVID-19 in adults who are at risk for severe disease, and for whom alternative COVID-19 treatments are not accessible or clinically appropriate.
+The decision follows a narrow vote in favor of authorization by a panel of advisers to the FDA on Nov 30.

+Both the Merck and Pfizer pills https://www.reuters.com/business/healthcare-pharmaceuticals/pfizer-oral-covid-19-pill-gets-us-authorization-at-home-use-2021-12-22 could be promising tools for those who are sick with COVID-19, especially in the face of the fast-spreading Omicron variant, which is now dominant in the United States.
+"As new variants of the virus continue to emerge, it is crucial to expand the country's arsenal of COVID-19 therapies using emergency use authorization," said Patrizia Cavazzoni, director of the FDA's Center for Drug Evaluation and Research.

-The U.S. government has a contract to buy as many as 5 million courses of the drug for $700 per course.
-The drug is not authorized for use in patients younger than 18 because molnupiravir may affect bone and cartilage growth, the FDA said in a statement.
+The drug is not authorized for use in patients younger than 18 because molnupiravir may affect bone and cartilage growth, the FDA said.
+Pfizer's drug was authorized on Wednesday for people aged 12 and older.
+Pfizer's antiviral regimen, Paxlovid https://www.reuters.com/business/healthcare-pharmaceuticals/us-govt-buy-10-mln-courses-pfizers-covid-19-pill-529-bln-2021-11-18, was nearly 90% effective in preventing hospitalizations and deaths in patients at high risk of severe illness, according to trial data.

+The lower efficacy of Merck's drug compared with Pfizer's treatment could hurt future sales.
+The U.S. government's contract for 10 million courses of the Pfizer drug at a price of $530 per course compares to the deal with Merck for as many as 5 million courses of molnupiravir at a price of $700 per course.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)